sfei/trash-detection/readme.md

 The Trash Detection git repository contains a variety of scripts and tools for generating data sets, initiating the TensorFlow model building process, exporting model files, and running predictions on new sample data.

+More information about the project can be found at [our Trash Monitoring project website](http://trashmonitoring.org/).

 ## Software Dependencies

 Trash detection scripts were developed and run using TensorFlow 1.13.1 and the TensorFlow [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)].
 Unfortunately Google has revised the Object Detection API github repository and we could not successfully find an appropriate version that pairs with TF 1.13.1.